wwarthen/RomWBW/Source/Doc/UserGuide.md

 software developers.
 I do not recommend changing this under normal circumstances.

+## Console Takeover

+If your system has more than one character unit, then the Boot Loader will "poll" all of the character devices for a request to make any of the alternate character devices the active console.
+This is called a console takeover request.
+This functionality must be enabled in the ROM build configuration, but it is for all standard ROMs.

+To request a console takeover, you just press the \<space\> character at the port or terminal that you want to move the console to.
+The terminal or communication software **must** be configured for the default serial port speed and data bits for this to work.

+A takeover request is only possible while the active console is showing the Boot Loader prompt prior to typing any characters at the active console.
+In other words, once you start typing at the active console prompt, the takeover polling is suspended.
+If you have started typing characters, you can press \<enter\> at the active console to get a new Boot Loader prompt and reactivate the polling.

+If you have built a custom ROM that includes an automatic boot command with a timeout, then performing a console takeover will abort the timeout process and the automatic command will not be performed.

 ## Front Panel

 RomWBW supports the concept of a simple front panel.
 The following